About Teriyaki Salmon with Sriracha Cream

 Or, at least, that was my theory.
 And my theory was recently proven by this teriyaki salmon dish.

 This dish ended up being the perfect fit for our house.
-Teriyaki glaze was subtle enough for The Husband yet flavorful enough for me.
+Teriyaki glaze was subtle enough for an old friend of mine yet flavorful enough for me.